nandashyamrao/nanda/Dynatrace properties.md

-# Rewriting the expanded guide with Kubernetes-specific examples into a Markdown file

-content = """
-# **Entity Properties in Dynatrace: Metadata, Attributes, Tags, and Labels**
+# **Entity Properties in Dynatrace: Metadata, Attributes, Tags, and Labels.

----

 ## **1. What Are Entity Properties?**